-CommonLook® Office is an add-in to Microsoft® Word and PowerPoint that enables organizations to ensure creation of accessible PDF documents and forms.
+CommonLook® Office is an add-in to Microsoft® Word and PowerPoint that enables organizations to ensure the creation of accessible PDF documents and forms.
 CommonLook Office does not require prior knowledge of accessibility.
 You can begin making high-quality, accessible PDF files that conform to Section 508 immediately.

 How does it work?